-For example one can select an XYZ clip in the X direction and calculate the Spatial Mean of Temperature on the clip plane (SpaMean) which is a single value EnSight Constant.
-Using this tool, the user can query the spatial mean of the Temperature vs. X value of the XYZ clip plane from minimum to maximum X and show this as a plot.
+For example, one can select an XYZ clip in the X direction and calculate the Spatial Mean of Temperature on the clip plane (SpaMean) which is a single value EnSight Constant.
+Using the Part Constant Query Tool, the user can query the spatial mean of the Temperature vs. X value of the XYZ clip plane from minimum to maximum X and show this as a plot.
 To do this, simply select the XYZ clip plane part in the part list, calculate Spatial mean of Temperature on the clip and double click this tool, choose the min and max value of the XYZ clip, the Const Variable (Spatial mean of Temperature) and number of samples.
 The tool will step the XYZ clip from the minimum value to the maximum value in the number of samples you've chosen and retrieve the value of the Spatial mean of the temperature at each step.
+In the image below, we have created an RTZ clip in R (1D clip in this instance), and calculated the Min, Ave, Max on that 1D constant Radius Clip.
+The Part Constant Query Tool is used to generate the values for this graph, which illustrate the variation of Min, Ave, Max as that 1D clip of Constant R is swept from inner radial to outer radial location.

 Each kind of clip/iso has a specific value that you can step through.